gnembon/fabric-carpet/docs/scarpet/api/Entities.md

 ### `query(e, 'on_ground')`

-Returns `true` if en entity is standing on firm ground and falling down due to that.
+Returns `true` if an entity is standing on firm ground and falling down due to that.

 ### `query(e, 'name'), query(e, 'display_name'), query(e, 'custom_name'), query(e, 'type')`